 Chocolates for Breakfast is the coming-of-age story of a girl named Courtney, shunted between boarding school and divorced parents in New York and Hollywood.
-She gradually falls in with a privileged and jaded set who drink heavily and pride themselves on their sophistication.
+At first a model student, she gradually falls in with a privileged and jaded set, who drink heavily and pride themselves on their cynicism and sophistication.

 The setting of the novel travels from Rosemary Hall (now part of Choate) in New England, to the Garden of Allah in Hollywood, to establishment landmarks of mid-century Manhattan such as P. J. Clarke’s, the Plaza hotel, and the Stork Club.
-The novel is considered to be autobiographical, largely based on Moore’s life from ages 15 to 16 (circa 1953 — 54.)
+The novel is considered to be autobiographical, largely based on Moore’s life from ages 15 to 16 (circa 1953 to 54.)
 The character of Anthony Neville may have been partly modeled on the British aesthete and adventurer Michael “Dandy Kim” Caborn-Waterfield, who lived out of the Plaza Hotel while reportedly running arms for the Batista revolution in Cuba.

 Sondra in the novel is closely based on the author’s mother, Isabel Moore, an editor at Photoplay magazine who counted Joan Crawford and Marilyn Monroe among her acquaintances, and authored many books under her own and various pen names, including The Day the Communists Took Over America (Isabel Moore, 1961) ; The Sex Cure — Doctors who mix Medicine and Women (as Elaine Dorian, 1962) ; The Girl From Aquarius (as Dani Lawrence, 1970); and many others.